WISDEM/WISDEM/docs/examples/blade/user.rst

 User-Defined Objective Function
 ================================

 The same file, ``analysis_options_user.yaml``, provides a user-defined objective function as well.
 A user-provided objective function in ``merit_figure_user`` always takes precedence over the traditional ``merit_figure:`` entry, so there is no conflict if both are given in the file.
 An objective function must be an output from one of the many functions (OpenMDAO Components) that are used in WISDEM.
-The list of available outputs is given *HERE!!!*.
+The list of available outputs is found at :ref:`wisdem_outputs_documentation`.
 In this example we see the user is conducting an optimization to minimize the rated thrust of the turbine:

 .. literalinclude:: /../examples/03_blade/analysis_options_user.yaml
     :language: yaml